Creative Arts and Sports Camp

-- Midday divisional gatherings - Twice a week from 12:30-1:00, upper campers and counselors come together to share their creativity, knowledge and talents.
-As a result of this half hour program, campers and staff laugh, build community, and increase confidence.
-At the end of each session, families are invited to attend/watch our class performances such as dance, guitar, rock band, and piano.
-Families are notified if their campers class will be performing.
+- Mid-day divisional gatherings - Twice a week from 12:30-1:00pm, upper campers and counselors come together to share their creativity, knowledge, and talents.
+As a result of this half-hour program, campers and staff have fun, build community, and share talents.
+At the end of each session, families are invited to attend the class performances such as dance, guitar, rock band, and piano.
+Families are notified if their camper will be performing.